stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 #### Big numbers in Solidity and JavaScript
-One thing to keep in mind - Solidity has built-in human readable names such as `ether` or `seconds`, `minutes`, `hours`.
+One thing to keep in mind - Solidity has built-in human-readable names such as `ether` or `seconds`, `minutes`, `hours`.
 You can see more in the docs: http://solidity.readthedocs.io/en/v0.4.21/units-and-global-variables.html

 However, when passing `uint256` we will have to use [a converter](https://etherconverter.online/) for example: `1 ether = 1000000000000000000 wei`